Production Planning and Tracking

 Written by Jason Schroeder

-Whether you're the leader of a Dirt World firm or a foreman, there’s one important aspect of your role that can’t be neglected, and that’s production planning and tracking.
+Whether you're the leader of a Dirt World firm or a foreman, there's one important aspect of your role that can't be neglected: production planning and tracking.

 But how exactly do you go about owning the gap?
-If you think it’s about pushing hard to move a project forward, think again.
-According to Schroeder, you own the gap by:
+If you think it's about pushing hard to move a project forward, think again.
+According to Jason, you own the gap by: